Your buying guide to the best tablets in 2017

 What size tablet is best?

 Tablets come in many sizes ranging from almost smartphone-sized screens up to around 13in.
-So one of the first decisions is how big a tablet you want.
-For some, a 7-8in tablet is perfect as it's big enough to be more comfortable to use (for web browsing, say) than an phone, but small enough to fit into a handbag and less strain on your wrist when you are lying or sitting at home.
+For some, a 7-8in tablet is perfect as it's big enough to be more comfortable to use than an phone, but small enough to fit into a handbag.

 Wi-Fi or 4G?